LoriJr/Alura-Angular-Organo/README.md

 - Iterate over lists in Angular using the @for directive and the need for tracking.
 - Implement conditional rendering using @if in Angular.
 - Apply CSS to style components and adjust the presentation of elements.

+## Module 5:
+### Lesson Summary

+- Using ngClass to dynamically add/remove classes.
+- The importance of importing CommonModule to use Angular directives.
+- Associating CSS classes with elements based on data properties.
+- Structuring CSS classes to apply conditional styles.